dittocoder1998/POS/README.md

-# Point Of Sale Web Application
+# Point Of Sale - Web Application + Database

 ## Point of Sale System: